Training with CHAT

 School Direct PGCE with QTS Teacher Trainees in collaboration with CHAT Academies (Cuckoo Hall Academies Trust) and the highly acclaimed University of Warwick

-CHAT Academies has up to 20 primary and up to 17 secondary (variety of subjects) PGCE teacher trainee placements to offer for 2018-19.
+CHAT Academies has primary and secondary (variety of subjects) PGCE teacher trainee placements to offer for 2019-20.
 Some of these places will be taken up by CHAT with a proposal for some places to be offered to other schools in Enfield as well as Minerva Schools in central London and central Cambridge.

 CHAT would be the lead school.

 The PGCE course is run in collaboration with the University of Warwick (Its Centre for Teacher Education is rated ‘outstanding’ by Ofsted for both primary and secondary teacher training).

 Some trainees will be placed at CHAT Academies (3 x primary academies ...
 Woodpecker Hall, Kingfisher Hall, Enfield Heights and 1 x secondary academy ...
 Heron Hall) with some based in other partner schools which are rated as 'good' or 'outstanding'.

 The UCAS application window opened from October 2017 and applications are now being received.